gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 failed.

 If all went well, you should now be able to access your site.
-It will be hosted under gitlab.io - for example if you have have a repository under your namespace, the url will be yourname.gitlab.io/examplerepository.
+It will be hosted under gitlab.io - for example if you have a repository under your namespace, the url will be yourname.gitlab.io/examplerepository.

 Visit the